Initially sold for ¥158,000

 This digital sequence recorder can record up to 16 tracks with unlimited polyphony.
 Notes can be quantised, moved at any point and manually modified (together with velocity information).
 Sequences can be saved to disk and then merged later.
 Generic MDR files can also be saved on disk.

 In 1988 it was one of the best sequencers available on the market.
+Comes with a music stand that can be folded to act as a cover of the front panel.

 - 16 tracks, each with unlimited simultaneous polyphony.